Sunshine North

 Sunshine North has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Local infrastructure changes significantly influence an area's performance.
-AreaSearch has identified 21 projects likely impacting this region.
-Notable projects include Luma Sunshine North, River Valley, Sunshine Precinct Development, and Sunshine North Village.
-The following details projects likely most relevant:.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 21 projects that could impact the area.
+Notable projects include River Valley, Luma Sunshine North, Sunshine North Village, and Sunshine Precinct Development.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.